dlynford/arduino/README.md

 2) Gain experience with arduino's c++ code and proprietary IDE.

-3) Gain experience wiring basic cirucity and writing software that complements its circuitry.
+3) Gain experience wiring basic circuitry and writing software that complements its circuitry.

 4) Generate data over a specified time perod that could be made into CSV files for data analysis.